Interlachen Country Club: History

 The club also hosted the 1935 U.S. Women's Amateur Championship, which was won by Glenna Collett Vare 3 & 2 over Patty Berg.
 Berg was a 17-year-old member of Interlachen, and was playing in her first national tournament.
-She went on to an illustrious amateur and professional career, and was a founding member of the Ladies Professional Golf Association (LPGA).
+She went on to a strong amateur and professional career, and was a founding member of the Ladies Professional Golf Association (LPGA).

 The 2002 Solheim Cup was held at Interlachen, with the United States retaking the cup by a score of 15½ to 12½.
 Europe was ahead 9–7 heading into the last day, but the U.S. staged a comeback in the singles matches for the narrow win.

 Inbee Park won the U.S. Women's Open at Interlachen on June 29, 2008.
+In January 2022, Interlachen was awarded the 2030 U.S. Women's Open.